 Students' academic success lies at the heart of everything we do in Undergraduate Studies.
 Many resources, including web pages, programs, and people are available both within the Division of Undergraduate Studies and across campus to help students succeed.
 Scroll down to find information and links to several key resources available to students.

-Advisors abound on campus.
+Campus abounds in advisors.
 Your academic advisor—whether in Undergraduate Studies, PathwayOregon, the Center for Multicultural Academic Excellence, or your major department—can help you understand the general education requirements in more detail as well as requirements for specific majors.
-Please don't hesitate to talk with an advisor—more than once or with more than one advisor.
+Please don't hesitate to talk with an advisor, more than once or with more than one advisor.
 They are here to help you.
 Think of them as members of your academic success team.
 You can find them in many places on campus—even in pop-up advising stations in the residence halls.

 Study Help and Tutoring Services